 (2) Committed Power Purchase Amounts, listed in section 3.1 of Exhibit A.

-«Customer Name» shall use its Dedicated Resources to serve its Total Retail Load and the Parties shall specify amounts of such Dedicated Resources in Exhibit A as stated below for each specific resource and type.
+«Customer Name» shall use its Dedicated Resources to serve its Total Retail Load, and the Parties shall specify amounts of such Dedicated Resources in Exhibit A as stated below for each specific resource and type.
 BPA shall use the amounts listed in Exhibit A to determine «Customer Name»’s Net Requirement for each Fiscal Year.
 The amounts listed are not intended to govern how «Customer Name» operates its Specified Resources.

 3.3.1 Specified Resources